 4. ISST – Refresher Course

-ISST Refresher course is a two-day course: consisting of practical and theoretical topics as well as case reports and held by regional instructor Part I. Prices may occasionally vary depending on the number of participants and the local conditions.
+ISST Refresher course is a two-day course: consisting of practical and theoretical topics as well as case reports and held by regional ISST-instructors or the senior instructor.
+Prices may occasionally vary depending on the number of participants and the local conditions.